 The only downside we’re seeing with the SEESI is the fairly low image quality.
-The resolution is a mere 640×480 pixels, and you have a 66 degree field of view.
-This is, honestly, less than impressive, but it’s the most budget oriented Android endoscope on our list, so we can’t really complain here.
+The resolution is a mere 640×480 pixel, and you have a 66-degree field of view.
+This is, honestly, less than impressive, but it’s the most budget-oriented Android endoscope on our list, so we can’t really complain here.

 And if ever your USB endoscope needs fixing, you may refer to this learning guide: USB Endoscope Camera not working.
 That should help you fix things.